BRUKINSA was designed to meet the challenges of BTK inhibition, including in adult patients with CLL2

 All analyses are exploratory and descriptive in nature.

-1L=first line; 2L=second line; BR=bendamustine+rituximab; BTK=Bruton’s tyrosine kinase; BTKi=Bruton’s tyrosine kinase inhibitor; CI=confidence interval; CLL=chronic lymphocytic leukemia; HR=hazard ratio; IRC=independent review committee; ITT=intent to treat; ORR=overall response rate; PFS=progression-free survival; SLL=small lymphocytic lymphoma.
+1L=first line; 2L=second line; BR=bendamustine+rituximab; BTK=Bruton’s tyrosine kinase; BTKi=Bruton’s tyrosine kinase inhibitor; CI=confidence interval; CLL=chronic lymphocytic leukemia; HR=hazard ratio; IRC=independent review committee; ITT=intent to treat; ORR=overall response rate; PFS=progression-free survival; R/R=relapsed/refractory; SLL=small lymphocytic lymphoma.

 CONSISTENTLY LOW RATES OF AFIB/FLUTTER